 We are unable to predict the number of common shares that ultimately will be repurchased under the current share repurchase program, or the aggregate dollar amount of common shares to be purchased in future periods.
-We may discontinue purchases at any time, subject to compliance with applicable regulatory requirements.
+We have currently paused our share repurchase program in light of Primo's pending transaction with BlueTriton Brands.
+We may choose to resume or discontinue purchases at any time, subject to compliance with applicable contractual and regulatory requirements.